vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 If you want the simplest possible dashboard embedding and do not require deep integration between the host application and the dashboard, consider using iframe instead of Web Components.

-Iframe can also be a good option if you want to use [Dashboard plugins][8], as `gd-dashboard` elements does not support plugins at the moment.
+Iframe can also be a good option if you want to use [Dashboard plugins][8], as the `gd-dashboard` elements does not support plugins at the moment.

 ### When to use GoodData.UI React library instead?